2019 U.S. Figure Skating Championships

-The 2019 GEICO U.S. Figure Skating Championships were held from January 18, 2019 – January 27, 2019 at the Little Caesars Arena in Detroit, Michigan.
-Medals will be awarded in the disciplines of men's singles, ladies singles, pair skating, and ice dancing at the senior, junior, novice, intermediate, and juvenile levels.
-The results will be part of the U.S. selection criteria for the 2019 Four Continents Championships, 2019 World Junior Championships, and the 2019 World Championships.
+The 2019 U.S. Figure Skating Championships were held from January 18–27, 2019, at the Little Caesars Arena in Detroit, Michigan.
+Medals were awarded in men's singles, women's singles, pair skating, and ice dance at the senior, junior, novice, intermediate, and juvenile levels.
+The results were part of the U.S. selection criteria for the 2019 Four Continents Championships, 2019 World Junior Championships, and the 2019 World Championships.

 Detroit was announced as the host in November 2017.

 Qualifying

 Competitors qualified at regional and sectional competitions, held from October to November 2018, or earned a bye.
 The top four finishers in each discipline at sectionals earned a spot at the National Figure Skating Championships.
 A list of qualified skaters was published on December 13, 2018.